-c1979 the report Beyond the Age of Waste warned of global consequences facing the continuing and increasing waste of resources.
+The report Beyond the Age of Waste in 1979 warned of global consequences facing the continuing and increasing waste of resources.
 Although it has not yet resulted in a more thrifty management of resources, ‚waste’ may be thought of nowadays as a reverse figure: extensive cleaning and recycling processes regaining reusable raw materials out of waste.
 Waste is hence considered as a ‚new resource’, dynamic and transformable.

 In Times of Waste this transformation processes and its stages are of interest.
 The research project looks at the purification, treatment and reuse respectively disposal of objects and materials as well as at involved actants and fields of activity.
 On the transport and recycling routes extending from Basel’s local context into global connections, objects are not only undergoing material transformation, but also economic, social, aesthetic or rhetorical reassessments.
 It is a matter of perspective what is considered when or at which stage of materiality as waste respectively as a ‚new’ resource.